-A Blow Torch can be used to burn off hairy bits but should only be used if leaving as burnt decoration or if colouring with something which that cover up the inevitable scorch marks.
+A Blow Torch can be used to burn off hairy bits but should only be used if leaving as burnt decoration or if colouring with something which will cover up the inevitable scorch marks.

-(photos by Mark Codling)
+(photos by Mark Codling) <to top>

-2019 - Demo 3
+August 2019 - Demo 3